Categories

 The image was meant to be a 2D point cloud with features from which we could determine a partial 3D point cloud.
 One idea we had for the cost matrix, in the case where the axis of symmetry is known, was to add a symmetry-aware cost to reduce the cost for matches that are consistent with the given symmetry.
 We could also try to find the translation vector by inferring it from points on the axis of symmetry of the CAD and the corresponding matches in the image.
 Once we do this, we will have to deal with the rotation vector, which can be optimized separately using the Sinkhorn algorithm.

-The special Euclidean group (SE(3)) consists of all combinations of rotations and translations of \(\mathbb{R}^3\).
+The special Euclidean group (SE(3)) is the group of all combinations of rotations, reflections, and translations in \(\mathbb{R}^3\).
 If we have no information about the axis of symmetry, then this group forms the set of all possible 6D poses.
-In this case, that we have to find poses in SE(3) that minimize the transportation cost.
-We could try to compare images of the CAD after applying a pose and the 2D image point cloud and minimize the distance between the two to find the possible poses of the image.
+In this case, we must find poses in SE(3) that minimize transportation costs.
+We could try to compare images of the CAD after applying a pose and the 2D image point cloud and reduce the distance between the two to find the possible poses of the image.

 Acknowledgements: